bketelsen/storyblog/content/posts/win-the-dev-box.md

 Head to the [edge download site](https://www.microsoft.com/en-us/edge) and install the new version of Microsoft Edge.
 It's based on Chromium and a lot nicer than the older Edge.
 Be sure to checkout the multiple profile support.
 I have profiles for different contexts (work, banking, personal) and really enjoy the separation of cookies.

+It will be automatically installed after an update or two, so this isn't critical, but it's nice to get it out of the way up front.

 * Install the features to enable [WSL2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install)

-Open Powershell as an Administrator:
+Open PowerShell as an Administrator:

 ![Elevated Access Powershell](/images/wsl/wsl-powershell-admin.png)